ParamagicDev/brown-project/README.md

-[ ] Using Docker to create a consistent testing environment and allow people to use a nodejs runtime if they don't have it installed (and cross platform) [ ] Use Webpack for code bundling
+[ ] Using Docker to create a consistent testing environment and allow people to use a nodejs runtime if they don't have it installed (and cross platform) [x] Use Webpack for code bundling
-[ ] Use babel for transpiling to ES5
+[x] Use babel for transpiling to ES5
-[ ] Use Jest for unit / integration testing
+[x] Use Jest for unit / integration testing
-[ ] Use Cypress for End to End testing

 ## Point of interest